beringresearch/lab/docs/source/dlexperiments.rst

 		'--batch-size', BATCH,
 		'--epochs', EPOCHS]

-Note that you need to eable your Horovod script to accept some basic model hyperparameters that you wish to log downstream.
+Note that you need to enable your Horovod script to accept some basic model hyperparameters that you wish to log downstream.